-Another favourite activity for unwinding is sitting on my back veranda watching nature at work.
+Another favorite activity for unwinding is sitting on my back veranda watching nature at work.
 It’s easy to feel grateful for all the wonderful things in my life when I can take the time to observe the world.

-Sometimes, I’ll combine both my favourite activities and sit outside and read.
+Sometimes, I’ll combine both my favorite activities and sit outside and read.
 Stress is a killer and ignoring it is never in your best interests.
 Do something you love and do it just because you love it.